-The Principles of Accreditation: Foundations for Quality Enhancement states, "Effective academic policies related to an institution's educational programs are developed in concert with appropriate input and participation of the constituencies affected by the policies, conform with commonly accepted practices and policies in higher education, accurately portray the institution's programs and services, and are disseminated to those benefiting from such practices.
+The SACSCOC (2020) Resource Manual for The Principles of Accreditation: Foundations for Quality Enhancement states, "Effective academic policies related to an institution's educational programs are developed in concert with the appropriate input and participation of the constituencies affected by the policies, conform to commonly accepted practices and policies in higher education, accurately portray the institution's programs and services, and are disseminated to those benefiting from such practices.
 These academic policies lead to a teaching and learning environment that enhances the achievement of student outcomes and success.

 To advance learning, all coursework taken for academic credit has rigor, substance, and standards connected to established learning outcomes.
-To protect the integrity of degrees offered, the institution is responsible for the quality of all coursework transcripted as if it were credit earned from the institution."
+To protect the integrity of degrees offered, the institution is responsible for the quality of all coursework transcripted as if it were credit earned from the institution" (p.
+91).

-Standard 10.7 - The institution publishes and implements policies for determining the amount and level of credit awarded for its courses, regardless of format or mode of delivery.
-These policies require oversight by persons academically qualified to make the necessary judgements.
+SACSCOC (2020) Standard 10.7 states, "The institution publishes and implements policies for determining the amount and level of credit awarded for its courses, regardless of format or mode of delivery.
+These policies require oversight by persons academically qualified to make the necessary judgments.
 In educational programs not based on credit hours (e.g., direct assessment programs), the institution has a sound means for determining credit equivalencies.
-(Policies for Awarding Credit)
+(Policies for awarding credit)" (p.
+101).

-This policy is designed to ensure compliance with Standard 10.7 of The Principles of Accreditation: Foundations for Quality Enhancement, and to ensure that Lincoln Memorial University, and each of its academic programs, operates within its mission and consistent with good practice in higher education.
-LMU's mission specifically expresses a, "commitment to quality instruction at every level."
-Institutional Goal #3 declares that the University seeks to, "Provide quality educational experiences that have their foundation in the liberal arts and professional studies, promote high personal standards and produce graduates with relevant career skills to compete in an ever-changing, increasingly global market."
-Strategic Goal #1 is to, "Assess and enhance academic quality."
+This policy is designed to ensure compliance with SACSCOC Standard 10.7 of The Principles of Accreditation: Foundations for Quality Enhancement as well as to ensure that Lincoln Memorial University, and each of its academic programs, operates within its mission and consistent with good practice in higher education.
+LMU's mission specifically expresses a "commitment to quality instruction at every level."
+Institutional Goal #4 declares that the University seeks to "Provide quality educational experiences that have their foundation in the liberal arts and professional studies, promote high personal standards, and produce graduates with relevant career skills to compete in an ever-changing, increasingly global society."
+Strategic Goal #1 is to "Assess and enhance academic quality."